rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 ---
 Trying Harder
+2/22/24

+Usually when I try to accomplish tasks it comes at the request of my mind

-I completed the detox a
+I completed the detox and am taking a new approach when it comes to THC.

+The Fear of new things

+The knowing acceptance of the unknowingness of oneself

+Finding something to live for

+The hatred I have for my own mistakes